Grason-Lu/ct-bert/README.md

 ### Cross-table Pre-training Dataset (our TabPretNET)

 We have uploaded our pre-training corpus to to Google Cloud Drive.
 You can download it from [here](https://drive.google.com/file/d/1zDoH-trPMTGtkpefErozQMulgqioB9Y2/view) and use this [code](https://github.com/Chao-Ye/paperid-437/blob/main/CTBert/load_pretrain_data.py) to load all the datasets.
-We will upload to the Huggingface dataset in the next few days.
+We will soon be open-sourcing our cross-table pre-training models (CT-BERT-v1) and datasets (TabPretNET) on Huggingface.

 ### Downstream Task Datasets Source
 Note that we are careful to guarantee that the tabular datasets used in pre-training and the downstream benchmark datasets are non-overlapping, so there is no data leakage issue.